onboard-osk/onboard/README-dev-notes.md

   - Attach crash reports when filing bugs against Onboard/Ubuntu.
   - Experiment with possible fixes or workarounds to the AutoShow behavior and related native integrations.
 - Any confirmed fix or mitigation should be proposed upstream so that users relying on Onboard for accessibility can benefit through their normal distribution packages.

+## Recent debugging attempts (this fork and system Onboard)

+- **Local schemas and fork startup fixes**
+  - Compiled and used the `data/org.onboard.gschema.xml` schemas from this fork (`glib-compile-schemas data`, `GSETTINGS_SCHEMA_DIR=./data ./onboard --debug debug`) to avoid schema/key mismatches such as `popup-duration`.
+  - Made the native `Onboard.osk` helpers (`Util`, `Struts`, etc.) *optional* in the fork (`KeyboardPopups`, `OnboardGtk`, `KbdWindow`) so that missing C symbols no longer prevent the source checkout from starting, at the cost of reduced functionality.

+- **Prediction / pypredict disabled when incomplete**
+  - The Ubuntu Noble `pypredict` installation lacks symbols like `overlay` in `pypredict.lm`.
+  - The fork now treats `Onboard.pypredict` as optional in `WordSuggestions` and `WPEngine`: when imports fail, word predictions are disabled instead of crashing.

+- **Disabling AutoShow via GSettings (system Onboard)**
+  - Tested a configuration-level mitigation on the **packaged** Onboard:
+    - `gsettings set org.onboard.auto-show enabled false`
+  - Despite AutoShow being disabled at the GSettings level, `/usr/bin/onboard` still fails to provide a stable, usable keyboard window on Ubuntu 24.04.3 in this environment.

+- **Running system Onboard under gdb**
+  - Ran the packaged `/usr/bin/onboard` under `gdb` by invoking `python3` as the debug target:
+    - `gdb --args python3 /usr/bin/onboard --debug debug` (scripted via `-ex` commands to run and collect `bt full`).
+  - Under `gdb`, the Onboard window **appears and remains visible** and **does not segfault**, but it becomes effectively **unresponsive**: key presses and button clicks have no visible effect.
+  - When the gdb session ends, the window disappears.
+This suggests that timing/interaction with native components (GTK/X11/AT-SPI, etc.) is fragile: the debugger changes behavior from "briefly-usable then segfault" to "stable but frozen".

+### Current working configuration (system Onboard)

+As of the latest tests, the following combination yields a **stable and usable** Onboard instance on this system:

+- **GNOME accessibility (a11y) enabled** when prompted by Onboard.
+- `org.onboard.auto-show`:
+  - `enabled = false` (AutoShow fully disabled).
+  - `hide-on-key-press = false`.
+  - `tablet-mode-detection-enabled = false`.
+  - `keyboard-device-detection-enabled = false`.
+- `org.onboard.keyboard`:
+  - `input-event-source = 'GTK'`.
+  - `key-synth = 'XTest'`.

+With this configuration, launching the packaged `onboard` brings up a keyboard window that accepts clicks and successfully injects text into other applications, and it remains stable under normal use.

+These observations indicate that the bug likely lies in the interaction between Onboard's AutoShow/window-management logic and the surrounding desktop stack on Ubuntu 24.04.x, rather than in pure Python exceptions.
+The forked code here includes small defensive changes and startup workarounds, but the primary goal remains to provide maintainers with a clear description and environment for reproducing and fixing the underlying native crash.